-Acknowledgements
+Acknowledgements:

-I wish to thank Peter Harper, National Cataloging Unit for the Archives of Contemporary Science (UK) for the invitation to present this talk to the CASE Conference.
-Thanks are also extended to Louise Addis, Joe Anderson, Robin Chandler, Anita Hollier, Pat Kreitz, Roxanne Nilan, Laura O'Hara, James Reed, and SLAC's Library and its Communications Group for their review of and comments on the work in progress.
+I wish to thank Janice Goldblum (National Academy of Sciences) for chairing the SAA session at which this paper is being presented, as well as my co-presenters, Ze'ev Rozenkranz, Einstein Papers Project (CalTech), Fae L. Korsmo (National Science Foundation) Ewa Basinska (MIT) and Robin Chandler (UC), who kindly read my paper when illness prevented my attendance at the meeting.
+Thanks are also extended to Louise Addis (SLAC), Joe Anderson (AIP), Anita Hollier (CERN), Pat Kreitz (SLAC), Roxanne Nilan (SLAC), Laura O'Hara (SLAC), James Reed, and SLAC's Library and its Communications Group for their review of and comments on the work in progress.

-This work was supported by the US Department of Energy Contract No. DE-AC03-76F00515.
+This work was supported by the US Department of Energy Contract No. DE-AC02-76F00515.